West London derby: Chelsea vs Fulham derby

-In contrast to many rivalries in English football, such as the North London derby and the Merseyside derby, Chelsea and Fulham have spent much of their existence in separate divisions – between 1968 and 2001, the two were in the same division only five times – and have rarely been rivals for the major honours or played in many high-profile matches.
+Often called the Fulham Derby due to the fact both teams are situated in the former borough of Fulham, it differentiates from other rivalries in English football, such as the North London derby and the Merseyside derby, Chelsea and Fulham have spent much of their existence in separate divisions – between 1968 and 2001, the two were in the same division only five times – and have rarely been rivals for the major honours or played in many high-profile matches.
 This has greatly limited the scope for it to develop and actually served to weaken it.

 In 1904, businessman Gus Mears approached the Fulham chairman Henry Norris about moving the club from their Craven Cottage home to the nearby Stamford Bridge Athletics Ground on the Fulham Road, which he had recently acquired.
 Norris declined following a dispute over the rent; as a result, Mears formed his own club to occupy the ground, Chelsea.
 Fulham thus had an indirect role in Chelsea's foundation.
 It also ensured that, despite Chelsea's name, there were two clubs in the Fulham Borough.
 The geographical proximity of the teams is the basis for the rivalry, rather than religious or political reasons, as with other derbies.

 The first competitive match between the sides took place on 3 December 1910 in the Second Division, with a crowd of 35,000 at Craven Cottage watching Fulham win 1–0.
 The peak of the rivalry was arguably during the inter-war years and just after, when matches between the sides were always among the most popular (and most highly attended) on the fixture calendar.
 While both clubs were largely unsuccessful until the 1960s, they have since drifted apart and the significance of matches between them has correspondingly declined.
 Chelsea enjoyed successful spells during the 1960s and 1970s, and again from the mid-1990s to the present day, while Fulham spent much of that period in the lower divisions of the Football League.
 As a caveat to that, when Chelsea and Fulham did meet in league games in the 1970s and 1980s, the attendances were always among the highest for the season, with the lack of regular matches often making the derby more eagerly anticipated.

 The reduced number of encounters saw Chelsea fans develop rivalries with other teams, notably Leeds United, other London clubs such as Tottenham Hotspur and Arsenal.
 Fulham also formed rivalries with other teams from London like Brentford and QPR.
 All these reduced the prominence of the West London Derby.
 That is less true for Fulham fans, with the fact that their nearest neighbours have been more successful ensuring that matches against Chelsea retain a David vs Goliath factor.
 Fulham returned to the top division in 2001, putting the clubs in the same division for the first time since 1983–84.